 Have a Plan B

-.
 Nobody plans to get sick on a cruise, but sometimes things happen.
 It’s a really good plan to have travel insurance.
-My parents were on a cruise a few years ago and got sick.
+Your health insurance back home isn’t valid in other countries or an a cruise ship.
+My parents learned this the hard way when they were on a trip a few years ago and got sick.
 They didn’t have travel insurance and needed to pay out-of-pocket for medical coverage.
 Their ailments were minor, but if anything serious happens, you’ll be glad you have it.
-We have an annual travel policy with Allianz Global Assistance.

 Adapters and Power Strips

 Consider bringing a European two-pin adapter and also a small power strip or extension device (such as this one) to extend your number of outlets.
-Now, cruises don’t like electrical devices, so you need to be discrete.
+Now, the companies don’t like electrical devices, so you need to be discrete.

 Most first time cruise travelers tend to significantly over pack for their cruise.
 If possible, try to pack with a carry-on only.
 It will let you focus on exactly what you need.
 For Caribbean cruises, you’re going to spend most of your time in swimsuits and flip flops, which don’t take up a lot of space.
 Take less than you think you’ll need.

 Most cruises will require you wear nicer clothes in the main dining room.
-Some cruises have formal nights, which require even more formal dress attire.
-Research your cruise documentation and, it will tell you how many formal nights you’ll have on your cruise.
+Some voyages have formal nights, which require even more formal dress attire.
+Research your cruise documentation and, it will tell you how many formal nights you’ll have on your trip.